aftertheflood/londonsquared/README.md

 # London Squared

-Code to support the creation of London Squared cartograms.
+A D3  module to support the creation of <a href="https://www.informationisbeautifulawards.com/showcase/842-london-squared-map-making-the-city-easier-to-read">award winning</a> <a href="https://aftertheflood.com/projects/future-cities-catapult/">London Squared</a> cartograms.

-For more information about London Squared...

 ## Getting started